 We’ve already talked about how having a fever, using a diet mixer, eating a low-carb diet and simply having diabetes can all throw off a breathalyzer test, but those are hardly the only things that can mess with the test’s effectiveness.
 Unfortunately, while there are many factors which can affect the accuracy of a breath result, the prosecution’s experts will usually claim the breathalyzer was working properly.
 Your attorney’s toxicologist can always challenge the reliability of the breathalyzer, but it is important to realize the prosecution rarely dismisses cases based upon claims the breathalyzer result is invalid, so these cases will usually go to trial.
 If you already plan on going to trial though, these factors can provide additional support to your not guilty plea.

-While calibration and proper working order are the biggest issues fighting breathalyzer results, there are some other things San Diego drunk driving defense lawyers have seen throw off the results of a breath test:
+While calibration and proper working order are the biggest issues fighting breathalyzer results, there are some other things that can throw off the results of a breath test:

 - Temperature changes in the room that the machines have not been calibrated to

 - Breathing patterns (Holding your breath for 30 seconds can increase the results by .01%, which is enough to put you over the legal limit)

 - Chemicals within the testing room, such as paint, cleansers, gasoline and more, which can falsely increase the results of the test

 - Acid reflux of the suspect, which will make results falsely inflated

 - Cigarette smoking, as smokers will often have higher levels of acetaldehyde in their system, which breathalyzers will frequently interpret as alcohol